Evacuees from besieged Mariupol describe horrors of Russian attacks

 He said one front line was now downtown, near a theater sheltering hundreds of civilians that was bombed by Russian forces Thursday.

 Around 100 people have emerged alive from the theater bombing, Andryushchenko said.
 One elderly woman was badly injured and transported to a hospital.
 Andryushchenko said roughly 800 to 1,000 people were believed to have been in the building at the time of the attack.
 Some accounts put the number in the theater still missing as high as 1,300.
-The fighting is hampering rescue efforts, Andryushchenko said.

 “How many people are beneath the rubble, we don’t know,” he said.